Share this post:

 Change in technology and organization required

 The road to modernization requires banks to invest in both technology and organizational structure.
-On that note IDC’s Global Payments Analyst Investment in operational and technology changes should occur in measured phases through a well-defined timeline.
+On that note, IDC’s Global Payments Analyst Rivka Gewirtz Little states investment in operational and technology changes should occur in measured phases through a well-defined timeline.
 While taking on these challenges may be a big undertaking, it can open the door for financial institutions (FIs) to move past legacy issues, such as siloed teams and on-premise systems towards modern payment platforms.

 Tackling the hard realities

 Understanding and analyzing the hard realities and approaching them as opportunities, IBM set out more than a year ago to find the answer.
 In May 2018, IBM launched a new ecosystem to help tackle these realities with IBM Payments Centre – Canada (IPCC), a cloud-based “payments fabric” for modernization and collaboration.